 The 2013 LSA memorandum indicates that bat species could be present on site within the aging buildings and existing trees slated to be removed.
 The applicant commissioned a survey for potential presence of bats, which was completed by Wildlife Research Associates (WRA) in July 2013.
 The bat survey report provided methods, results and recommendations for removal of trees and buildings on the site.
 After WRA conducted subsequent site visits in March 2016 and February 2017 and found no day-roosting bat presence and "very few signs of night-roosting" bat activity within a farmworker dwelling, bungalow, a storage building, and a residential building, the structures were demolished (Napa County Building Permits Nos.
 B17-00507 and B06-00396).
 During the February 2017 site visit, and prior to the property owner conducting repair work to the existing barn (Napa County Building Permit No. B17-00377), WRA also confirmed no bat presence in that structure.
-The current scope of work as of June 2020 now proposes that the existing barn is to be removed to accommodate one of the new production buildings.
+The current scope of work as of June 2020 November 25, 2020, now proposes that the existing barn is to be removed retained and relocated on-site to accommodate one of the new production buildings.

 The 2013 LSA memorandum indicates that the ornamental trees and shrubs around the existing farm buildings could provide nesting habitat for birds, many of which are protected under the federal Migratory Bird Treaty Act (MBTA) and CDFW Fish and Game Code.
-The current scope of work as of June 2020 now proposes the removal of upwards of 20 non-native, ornamental and fruit trees that would be removed to accommodate the new buildings on the properties.
+The current scope of work as of June 2020-new proposes proposed the removal of upwards of 20 non-native, ornamental and fruit trees that would be removed to accommodate the new buildings on the properties.
+The November 25, 2020, revision to the project scope did not modify the number of trees that would be removed for the project.